Meet your Cuba Explorer travel team

 My faith in Jesus is what drives my life.
 When I’m not at work, I love reading my Bible, being involved in my church activities and spending time with my brethren.

 Carlos was born in 1987.
-He and grew up in the small town of Bauta, located in the new province of Artemisa near Havana.
+He grew up in the small town of Bauta, located in the new province of Artemisa near Havana.
 Carlos moved to the city of Havana in 2006.
 Creative Carlos designs rewarding Cuban holiday itineraries for Americans seeking an exotic sojourn in our beautiful Cuba.

 In his own words.
 When I finished college, I wanted to engage in language education and broaden my understanding of international culture and relations.
 I spent six years at University of Havana’s Foreign Language Faculty (FLEX) learning Russian, Italian and English.